Hull and Selby Railway: York and North Midland period (1845–1854)

-The 1845 Bridlington branch act had also sought powers to improve the network around the Manor House Street station; the act allowed the laying of rails and working by human or horse power of track near the Humber Dock.
+The Hull and Selby Railway (Bridlington Branch) Act 1845 (8 & 9 Vict. c. li) had also sought powers to improve the network around the Manor House Street station; the act allowed the laying of rails and working by human or horse power of track near the Humber Dock.
 The 1840s developments included replacement in 1846 of the original timber bridge over the Humber Dock entrance lock with a double leaf cast iron swing bridge (Wellington Street bridge).
 By the 1850s the dockside lines extended from the Humber Dock along the east and south sides of Junction Dock and The Old Dock, all connected to the rail network from a branch off the H&S Line west of Manor House Street station.
 Construction of a dock extension, the Railway Dock extending westwards from Humber Dock was begun in 1845, and opened in 1846; it also was connected to the rail lines of the H&S.

-In 1847 the Y&NMR obtained Parliamentary permission to construct a new station in Hull, and 4.75 mi of lines connecting it to the Hull and Selby Line and the Bridlington branch.
+In 1847 the Y&NMR obtained the York and North Midland Railway (Hull Station) Act 1847 (10 & 11 Vict. c. ccxviii) giving permission to construct a new station in Hull, and 4.75 mi of lines connecting it to the Hull and Selby Line and the Bridlington branch.
 The station was opened in May 1848, and the original station retained for goods use.
 A new junction was made (Hessle West junction) allowing running via the Bridlington branch into the new Hull Paragon station.

 In 1848 a branch line from the Hull and Selby was built from Barlby just to the east of Selby to Market Weighton, connecting at Cliffe junction.

 In the enquiries into George Hudson's finances in the late 1840s it was found that he had sold his shares in the Hull and Selby to the Y&NMR at a higher price than he had paid for them; as a result he allowed this transaction was cancelled.

 By 1850 the Lancashire and Yorkshire Railway (L&YR) (successor to the M&LR) had not taken up the lease, and were claiming to be not liable in response to calls from the Y&NMR for them to take up joint responsibility for the line.
-In 1852 the Y&NMR and L&YR presented a bill to parliament to clarify the leases and joint working arrangements on the Leeds and Selby and other lines.
+In 1852 the Y&NMR and L&YR presented a bill to Parliament to clarify the leases and joint working arrangements on the Leeds and Selby and other lines.
 Despite the equal footing in the 1845 act the Y&NMR exclusively leased and worked the line up till its amalgamation with other railways to form the North Eastern Railway.

-Acts altering the terms of the share issue of the Y&NMR enabling it to hold shares in the Hull and Selby were obtained in 1850, and 1853.
+Acts of Parliament altering the terms of the share issue of the Y&NMR enabling it to hold shares in the Hull and Selby were obtained in the York and North Midland Railway Act 1850 (13 & 14 Vict. c. xxxviii), and the York and North Midland Railway Act 1853 (16 & 17 Vict. c. cix).